ElemexJ/Web-development-project/README.md

 | Typography | The Typography of the site has both an 8-bit text for sub-headings, things that need to be stand out as, while a larger all caps font for main titles and catchphrases.
 The usual font is a smaller but easy to read font that allows the colour to pop, and the font to allow ease of reading |
 | Icons/Images | Images are not fully implemented but are all standout with colours related to the colour scheme, while representing what I want them to.
 They all are peppered across the site, all giving 'headings' or flavour site. |

-Annotations are in the images in the folder
+Annotations are in the images in the folder named "Wireframe Images"

 # Week 3
 ## Summary